Environmental justice in budget & funding

 • advancing opportunities to direct program resources to areas and communities most in need

-As part of incorporating the HEAL Act and other state equity laws, our programs will continue to consult with the agency’s Office of Equity and Environmental Justice (OEEJ) to identify and include Environmental Justice and equity practices in decision making processes, where applicable.
+Among the agency focus areas are grant, loan, and contract funding programs.
+These programs are a significant portion of Ecology’s budget, with over 50 unique funding programs that make up approximately 73% of our appropriations.
+As part of incorporating the HEAL Act and other state equity laws, our programs will continue to iteratively improve this work, and consult with the agency’s Office of Equity and Environmental Justice (OEEJ) to identify and include Environmental Justice and equity practices in decision making processes, where applicable.

-Environmental justice in budget decision-making
+Environmental justice in agency budget decision-making

 The implementation of HEAL goals into budget and funding decisions creates new opportunity and authority to ensure state resources are equitably distributed.
 Developing and implementing budget processes that incorporate environmental justice is an iterative process that will evolve as the agency learns more, and as the Environmental Justice Council provides guidance.
 The types of decision processes the agency takes actions on will be updated as our practices mature and as more information becomes available.